tawandamatsika39/portfolio-tawanda/content/blog/2024/intro-blog.md

 ---
-description: A beginner's guide to getting started with Vue 3.
+description: My journey as a software engineer!
 image: /images/vue-logo.png
 head:
   meta:
     - name: 'og:image'
       content: /images/vue-logo.png
-publishedAt: 2020-04-12 17:15:00
+publishedAt: 2024-11-08 18:30:00
 toc: true
 ---
-# The Joy of Building: My Journey as a Software Engineer
+# My Journey as a Software Engineer

 ![african programmer](/images/young-african-programmer.jpeg)

-## **The Code Conundrum: My Journey as a Software Engineer**
+## **I mean, where the 'frell' should I really even start 🤔?**

 So here we are—my very first blog post! 🎉 I could start by telling you how I’ve always dreamed of being a software engineer since I was a wide-eyed child, doodling on the back of napkins with visions of code dancing in my head.
 But let’s be real for a moment: my journey into this world was less of a graceful leap and more of a lifecheck—a realization that led me into a field I’ve come to learn and love over the years, where problem-solving and creativity collide in ways I never expected.